-- General performance was satisfactory during the year under review, especially that of Libraries. - The Municipality is responsible for the maintenance of buildings, which are budgeted for under Repairs & Maintenance, however, due to limited resources, no major maintenance couldbe undertaken. - The Library function is being subsidized by DSRAC, but their contribution does not fully cover the cost of running and maintaining the facilities.
+- General performance was satisfactory during the year under review, especially that of Libraries. - The Municipality is responsible for the maintenance of buildings, which are budgeted for under Repairs & Maintenance, however, due to limited resources for the 2020/21 financial year, no major maintenance could be undertaken. - The Library function is being subsidized by DSRAC, but their contribution does not fully cover the cost of running and maintaining the facilities.
 This is placing great strain on the Municipality's limited resources.